 No. Your home school is assigned to a local campus nearest you.
 If an opening exists in the program of your choice at a different campus, you can attend.

 Great Oaks students spend 2 ½ hours in their career program labs.
 Their lab instructors have spent time working in the field.
 Students then spend the remainder of the day completing academic coursework.
-Each student develops an Individual Educational Plan that takes into account the credits that have been earned and the graduation requirements of the Ohio Department of Education and the affiliated school districts.

 Great Oaks is an Ohio public school district so there is no tuition to attend if you live in one of our affiliated districts.
 However, some programs require uniforms, which may an additional cost.